w3c/wai-curricula/content/designer/multimedia-and-animations.md

 * Short Answer Questions &mdash; Ask students about the accepted general flash and red flash thresholds.
 Assess how students understand accessibility requirements for flashing content.
 * Practical &mdash; Give students an interface containing animations and ask them to make them accessible.
 Assess how students define methods to reduce or disable the animations.
+* Practical &mdash; Give students examples of web pages using carousels.
+Ask them to evaluate the carousel's support for accessibility.
+Assess how students understand accessibility requirements for carousels.

 {% include excol.html type="end" %}